Chavithra/degiro-connector/README.md

     LastDate    LastTime    LastPrice LastVolume
     2020-11-13  22:00:00    119.26    4697040

 ## 2.1.
+What are the workflows ?

+This is the workflow for consuming real-time data-stream :

+    A. Find your "user_token".
+    B. Setup the API object with your "user_token".
+    C. Connect.
+    D. Subscribe to data-stream.
+    E. Fetch data-stream.

+This is the worflow for consuming charts :

+    A. Find your "user_token".
+    B. Setup the API object with your "user_token".
+    C. Connect.
+    D. Fetch charts.

+All the details of these steps are explained in the rest of this section.

+## 2.2.
 What are the credentials ?

 The only credential you need in order to fetch real-time data and charts is the :
 * user_token